flanksource/docs/canary-checker/docs/scripting/gotemplate.md

 ### WordWrap

 Inserts new line breaks into the input string so it ends up with lines that are at most `width` characters wide.
-The line-breaking algorithm is _naïve_ and _greedy_: lines are only broken between words (i.e. on whitespace characters), and no effort is made to "smooth" the line endings.
+The line-breaking algorithm is _naïve_ and _greedy_: lines are only broken between words (i.e. on space characters), and no effort is made to "smooth" the line endings.
 When words that are longer than the desired width are encountered (e.g. long URLs), they are not broken up.
 Correctness is valued above line length.

 The line-break sequence defaults to `\n` (i.e. the LF/Line Feed character), regardless of OS.